-David Richard Freese (pronounced "FREEZE")...wife's name is Mairin...has one son; Kai Patrick (11/16/17)...
-Is a 2001 graduate of Lafayette High School in Wildwood, Missouri, where he was named a first-team all-conference, all-metro and all-state as a senior...played collegiately at Meramec (MO) Community College before transferring to the University of South Alabama...was named the Sunbelt Conference Player-of-the-Year in 2006…selected by the San Diego Padres in the ninth round of the 2006 First-Year Player Draft.
+David Richard Freese (pronounced "FREEZE")...
+Wife's name is Mairin...Has one son; Kai Patrick (11/16/17)...
+Is a 2001 graduate of Lafayette High School in Wildwood, Missouri, where he was named a first-team all-conference, all-metro and all-state as a senior...Played collegiately at Meramec (MO) Community College before transferring to the University of South Alabama...Was named the Sunbelt Conference Player-of-the-Year in 2006.

 Established a career high in walks and his .368 on-base percentage was the second-highest single-season total of his career (.372 in 2012)...Was Pittsburgh's most-used third baseman (116 games/114 starts)...Also made three appearances/ two starts (4/16 and 4/23) at first base...Hit .315 (34-for-108) with runners in scoring position; collected 13 hits in his last 29 at bats with RISP, dating back to 8/13...Was the Opening Day starter at third base for the second straight season...Was leading the Majors with a .576 OBP on 4/15...Was on the 10-day D.L. from 4/26 thru 5/11 with a right hamstring strain...Hit .321 (18-for-56) with 10 RBI in 18 games during the month of April...Accounted for the lone RBI in Pittsburgh's 1-0 win on 5/21 vs. Philadelphia; was hit by a pitch with the bases loaded, marking the first time since 1915 that the Pirates won a 1-0 game that way...Was ejected by home plate umpire Phil Cuzzi for discussing balls and strikes on 5/22 at Atlanta (second career ejection)...Joined Jose Osuna and Jordy Mercer with back-to-back-to-back home runs in the 10th inning on 5/24 at Atlanta...Hit his final homer on the road on 7/23 at Colorado...Collected his 900th career hit on 9/15 at Cincinnati...
 Hit .282 (6-for-213) in 62 games after the All-Star break...Was one of three finalists for the Rawlings Gold Glove Award at third base (Colorado's Nolan Arenado won).